drin/research/research-blog/research-blog-content/readings/by-course/cmps278/index.md

 Scalable Atomic Visibility with RAMP Transactions

 ### Nov 28 Wednesday
+Guest Speaker

-Data Curation at Scale: The Data Tamer System
+-Data Curation at Scale: The Data Tamer System-

 ### Nov 30 Friday
 Data provenance to audit compliance with privacy policy in the Internet of Things

+### Dec 3 Wednesday
+The Myria Big Data Management and Analytics System and Cloud Service

-### Dec 3 Monday
+### Dec 5 Monday
 NoDB: efficient query execution on raw data files

-### Dec 5 Wednesday
-The Myria Big Data Management and Analytics System and Cloud Service

 ### Dec 7 Friday
 The Case For Heterogeneous HTAP